pmady/docker-artifactory-pro/README.md

-Artifactory C/C++ Community Edition
+Artifactory Pro Edition
 ===================================

-Docker image to run the free version of Artifactory for hosting a Conan repository.
+Docker image to run the paid version of Artifactory for hosting a variety of repositories.